 Wood’s Christian Home – In the early sixties, the old Home underwent profound change.
 Cottages replaced the old dormitory model.
 There was a period of soul searching and a revaluation of the mission.
 1966 brought about profound changes, with a new emphasis on child mental health and treatment models.
 In the early 1970s, the W.C.H. is described in Children of the Storm as “experiencing difficulties.”
 They tore the old mansion house down in 1975.
 For a time the doors were closed, only to see a re-emergence, and a new mission, as the Wood’s Homes in the 1980s.
 That entity has thrived.
 Today, it is highly regarded in Calgary and in Alberta.

-Frankie Dwyer – I am the only one left, now 79 years old.
+Frankie Dwyer – I am likely one of the few left, now 79 years old.
 In 1946, the home offered me the choice of boarding with a kind family in Calgary or reuniting with my dad.
 After I left the Home, and while on my train journey to join my father, I stayed a night in a Prince George flophouse and was robbed of the eighty-six dollars I had to my name.
 What happened thereafter, over the next ten years or so, might prompt another novel.
 Just as a teaser, after a spell of homelessness, I wound up in a boarding house, cum boot-legging joint – splitting firewood for my keep in the winter – where the cast of vivid characters included Bonnie M. the proprietress, lodgers in various states of decrepitude and Bonnie’s adopted twins the myopic Buster and sparkly Bubbles.